 ASAFAS alumni are active in a number of areas all over the world, applying the in-depth knowledge and practical experience they gained studying the environment, ecology, politics/economics, societies and cultures of the Asian and African regions, and conducting field researches, as well as the ability they developed to use this knowledge holistically in the context of their awareness of the inherent characteristics of these areas.

 Recent years have seen increasing attention given to some fields relating to Asia and Africa.
-These include area studies, international aid and development, cultural anthropology and so forth.
-Many of our alumni are active as leading experts in universities and research institutes specializing in these fields in Japan and abroad.
+These include area studies, international cooperation and development studies, cultural anthropology and so forth.
+Many of our alumni are active as leading experts in universities and research institutes specializing in these fields in Japan and abroad

 In the contemporary world, as globalization proceeds and the relations between Japan and the countries in Asian and African regions continue to develop, there is an increasing need for people who have expertise and knowledge in a variety of areas to work in international bodies, NPOs, and government organizations, as well as in Japanese and other corporations all over the world.
 The graduates produced by ASAFAS are well able and qualified to meet this need.